1 Introduction

 During the time of the 5th-century BC historian Herodotus, Pelasgians lived in Placia and Scylace, on the banks of the Propontis east of Cyzicus.
 [102]

 Cyzicus, son of Aeneus, fifth generation from Dollion, lived in Cyzicus and married Cleite, sister of Arisbe, wife of Priam, king of Troy.
-Cyzicus attacked the Argonauts when he learned that they were from Thessaly, from which his ancestors had been expelled.
+Cyzicus attacked the Minyan ships anchored near the town upon learning they had come from Thessaly, from whence their ancestors had been expelled long ago.
 [103]

 There was also a town in Mount Ida named after Gargaros, who had migrated from Larissa in Thessaly.